For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Our complete guide to getting cheap train tickets has even more tips.
 And don't forget to claim compensation for delays.

 If you do have to get public transport every day, look for bus passes or season tickets.
-It could work out much cheaper in the long run.
+It could work out cheaper in the long run.

 4. Keep food costs low by bringing lunch to work